SPECIALTIES

 My Therapeutic Approach

 Attachment is a biological imperative for survival — we’re wired to seek connection, safety, and care.
 When those needs go unmet or are met inconsistently, especially in early or important relationships, it can shape the way we relate to others and to ourselves.
 These wounds, whether big or subtle, can linger beneath the surface and influence our emotions, behaviors, and sense of self in ways that aren’t always obvious.
-I use a trauma-informed lens to gently explore and process these experiences, honoring the protective strategies you’ve developed along the way, while creating space for healing, self-compassion, and more secure, fulfilling connections.
+I use a trauma-informed lens and EMDR to gently explore and process these experiences, honoring the protective strategies you’ve developed along the way, while creating space for healing, self-compassion, and more secure, fulfilling connections.

 Acceptance and Commitment Therapy (ACT) & Mindfulness